PUPRIME vs Westpac, Who's The Best?

 What Can You Trade With PUPRIME and Westpac?

-PUPRIME offers 1500 trading instruments and Westpac offers 255.
+PUPRIME offers 1500 trading instruments while Westpac offers 255.

 Below you will find a full breakdown of what both PUPRIME and Westpac offer.